Tom Melhuish 11 min read

 What’s fibre broadband?

 Let’s begin with the basics.
-Fibre-optic technology uses light signals to transmit data over thin strands of glass or plastic, offering unparalleled internet speed, latency and reliability.
+Fibre-optic technology uses light signals to transmit data over thin strands of glass or plastic, offering unparalleled business broadband speed, latency and reliability.
 These strands are stuffed into cables covered with a sheath to make them look like any other telecoms cable.

 Fibre optics are replacing the older telephone copper wires, which are slower and less reliable at transmitting data.
 This big infrastructure overhaul is still a work in progress, though, and many places remain copper-dependent (this is called ADSL broadband).